Can pets eat Carob?

 Description

-Carob is made from the dried pods of the carob tree (Ceratonia siliqua) and is sold as powder, chips, bars, and syrup.
-It is a cocoa-free flavor ingredient with a naturally sweet taste and is often used in baked goods, coatings, and snack treats.
-Carob is non-toxic, but products made with it can still be high in sugar and calories.
+Carob is made from dried pods of the carob tree (Ceratonia siliqua), sold as powder, chips, bars, and syrup.
+It has a naturally sweet flavor used as a cocoa substitute.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.